translate/translate/docs/commands/pofilter_tests.rst

 startpunc
 ---------

-checks whether punctuation at the beginning of the strings match
+Checks whether punctuation at the beginning of the strings match

 Operates as endpunc but you will probably see fewer errors.